ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

     skip = 20, na = '-999') %>%
   rename_with(.fn = ~sub(" \\(.*", "", .x) ) %>%
   rename_with(.fn = ~gsub(" ", "_", .x))
+#> Warning in read_fun(path = enc2native(normalizePath(path)), sheet_i = sheet, :
+#> Expecting numeric in E38 / R38C5: got '7 (secchi on bottom'
+#> Warning in read_fun(path = enc2native(normalizePath(path)), sheet_i = sheet, :
+#> Expecting numeric in E39 / R39C5: got '8 (secchi on bottom)'
 ```

 That does not properly import the time of sample collection, but that’s
-not worth fixing at this level of review.
+not worth fixing for now.

+Secchi Depth data has a couple of records on bottom, and a couple that
+look like they were wrongly measured in feet?
+Anyway, the values ( over
+25) are unlikely in the extreme.

 The last four columns here are apparently copied from the PICO-NANO tab.
 However, it looks like the copied data did not correctly account for the
 inconsistent labeling on that tab.
+I do not trust alignment with the
+sample IDs.
+I would rather regenerate the match myself later.

 # Data on Picoplankton and Nanoplankton